Effect of the 2004 Indian Ocean earthquake on Thailand: Death toll

-The popular tourist area of Phuket was badly hit, with a large number of people reported dead.
+The popular tourist area of Phuket was greatly impacted since a large number of people were reported dead.
 In Phuket, around 250 individuals, including foreign tourists, were reported deceased.
 Notably, the Takua Pa District in Phang Nga province, north of Phuket, was among Thailand's most severely affected areas, with significant casualties, including a considerable number of Burmese laborers.

-The resort area of Khao Lak some 80 km north of Phuket was hit far worse with 3,950 confirmed deaths.
+The resort area of Khao Lak around 80 km north of Phuket was hit far worse with 3,950 confirmed deaths.
 However, the death toll in Khao Lak may have exceeded 4,500.
 Khao Lak was the coastal area of Thailand hardest hit by the tsunami resulting from the 26 December 2004 Indian Ocean earthquake.
 The final death toll was over 4,000, with local unofficial estimates topping 10,000 due to the lack of accurate government censuses and the fact that much of the migrant Burmese population was not documented nor recognized as legal residents.
 The severity of the situation in Khao Lak is probably explained by the fact, that unlike the high-rise hotels of Phuket, the village of Khao Lak only had low built bungalows instead of high-rise concrete hotels.
 Khao Lak also has an extensive area of flatland only a few meters above the sea level, on which most bungalows were situated.
-Bhumi Jensen, grandson of Thailand's King Bhumibol Adulyadej was among those killed in Khao Lak.
+Bhumi Jensen, grandson of Thailand's King Bhumibol was among those killed in Khao Lak.

-Just north of the Khao Lak area, the village of Ban Nam Khem was the worst affected in terms of devastation to the local population, with around a quarter of its population of 4,200 lost to the tsunami and 80 percent of homes destroyed.
+Just north of the Khao Lak area, the village of Ban Nam Khem was the worst affected in terms of devastation to the local population, with around 25% of its population of 4,200 lost to the tsunami and 80 percent of homes destroyed.

 The force of the tsunami beached Thai navy boat 813 (Tor 813) almost 1.25 km inland from Bang Niang Beach.
 It was on patrol, guarding Bhumi Jensen, a grandson of the king, as he was jet skiing in front of La Flora Resort.
 Despite rescue efforts, he could not be saved.
 His mother, Princess Ubol Ratana, and sister survived by fleeing to an upper story of La Flora.
 The area in which the patrol boat lies has been renovated and includes a museum dedicated to the events of 26 December.

 Shelter built following the 2004 tsunami.

 Others among the casualties were well-known Finnish musician and TV host Aki Sirkesalo and his family, and Imre von Polgar, guitarist for the Swedish rock band, The Watermelon Men.
 Almost four years old at the time, a young girl was swept away at Khao Lak and remained the subject of a media-covered intensive search despite being formally identified in August 2005 as a victim.
 Jane Holland (née Attenborough) the elder daughter of the film director and actor Richard Attenborough perished in the tsunami with several members of her family.
 Former President of Finland Sauli Niinistö and his adult son survived by clinging to a power pole.